Alberto Fujimori

-Early life, education and early career
+Early life, education, and career

-According to government records, Fujimori was born on 28 July 1938, in Miraflores, a district of Lima.
-His parents, Naoichi Fujimori (original surname Minami, adopted by a childless relative; 1897–1971) and Mutsue Inomoto Fujimori (1913–2009), were natives of Kumamoto, Japan, who migrated to Peru in 1934.
+Alberto Kenya Fujimori Inomoto was born on 26 July 1938 in the Miraflores district of Lima, Peru, to Japanese parents Naoichi Fujimori (né Minami) and Mutsue Inomoto.
+His parents were originally from Kumamoto Prefecture and immigrated to Peru in 1934.
+Fujimori's parents were Buddhists, but he was baptized and raised Catholic.
+Aside from Spanish, he also spoke Japanese, the primary language in his childhood home, in addition to English.

+Fujimori obtained his early education at the Colegio Nuestra Señora de la Merced and La Rectora School.
+In 1956, he graduated from La Gran Unidad Escolar Alfonso Ugarte in Lima.
+Fujimori pursued his undergraduate studies at the Universidad Nacional Agraria La Molina in 1957, graduating first in his class in 1961 with a degree in agricultural engineering.
+He briefly lectured in mathematics at the university before moving to France to study physics at the University of Strasbourg.
+In 1969, he earned a master's degree in mathematics from the University of Wisconsin–Milwaukee through a Ford Foundation scholarship.

+In recognition of his academic achievements, the sciences faculty of the National Agrarian University offered Fujimori the deanship and in 1984 appointed him to the rectorship of the university, which he held until 1989.
+In 1987, Fujimori also became president of the National Assembly of University Rectors, a position that he held twice.
+He also hosted a TV show called Concertando from 1988 to 1989 on Peru's state-owned network, Canal 7.

+Birthplace disputation

 In July 1997, the news magazine Caretas alleged that Fujimori was born in Japan, in his father's hometown of Kawachi, Kumamoto Prefecture.
-Because Peru's constitution requires the president to have been born in Peru, this would have made Fujimori ineligible to be president.
+Because the Constitution of Peru requires the president to have been born in Peru, this would have made Fujimori ineligible to be president.
 The magazine, which had been sued for libel by Vladimiro Montesinos seven years earlier, reported that Fujimori's birth and baptismal certificates might have been altered.
-Caretas also alleged that Fujimori's mother declared having two children when she entered Peru; Fujimori is the second of four children.
-Caretas contentions were hotly contested in the Peruvian media; the magazine Sí described the allegations as "pathetic" and "a dark page for [Peruvian] journalism".
-Latin American scholars Cynthia McClintock and Fabián Vallas note that the issue appeared to have died down among Peruvians after the Japanese government announced in 2000 that "Fujimori's parents had registered his birth in the Japanese consulate in Lima".
+Caretas also alleged that Fujimori's mother declared having two children when she entered Peru; Fujimori was the second of four children.
+Caretas's contentions were hotly contested in the Peruvian media; the magazine Sí described the allegations as "pathetic" and "a dark page for [Peruvian] journalism".
+Latin American scholars Cynthia McClintock and Fabián Vallas note that the issue appeared to have died down among Peruvians after the Japanese government announced in 2000 that "Fujimori's parents had registered his birth in the Japanese Embassy in Lima".
 The Japanese government determined that he was also a Japanese citizen because of his parents' registration in the koseki.

-Fujimori obtained his early education at the Colegio Nuestra Señora de la Merced and La Rectora School.
-Fujimori's parents were Buddhists, but he was baptized and raised Roman Catholic.
-Aside from Spanish, he also spoke Japanese, due to it being the primary language in his childhood home.
-In 1956, Fujimori graduated from La Gran Unidad Escolar Alfonso Ugarte in Lima.

-He went on to undergraduate studies at the Universidad Nacional Agraria La Molina in 1957, graduating in 1961 first in his class as an agricultural engineer.
-The following year he lectured on mathematics at the university.
-In 1964 he went to study physics at the University of Strasbourg in France.
-On a Ford scholarship, Fujimori also attended the University of Wisconsin–Milwaukee in the United States, where he obtained his master's degree in mathematics in 1969.